victor-code19/victor-code19/README.md

 I'm a graduate student of computer science in Poznan.
 My passion is to develop web applications based on modern technologies.
 During my journey in learning programming I have dealt with many technologies: .NET, Go or Python, but in the Node.js environment I found myself the most. <br>

 🚀 I'm interested in further development in the Node.js environment.
-I'm actively expanding my knowledge in this field to meet the &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;demands of modern projects.
+I'm actively expanding my knowledge in this field to meet the demands of modern projects.
 I'm open to continuous learning and working with JS frameworks and tools I haven't dealt with before.

 💻 On my GitHub you will find a variety of projects, from simple to more advanced application.
 I'll be very happy if you look at my code!

 🌱 I’m currently learning Next.js, Redux (I used Context API so far) and Docker.

 🤝 I'm open for cooperation and eager to take on new challenges as a Backend Web Developer or Fullstack Web Developer.
-I would love &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;to join a team where I can use my skills to create innovative solutions.
+I would love to join a team where I can use my skills to create innovative solutions.

 💬 If you are a recruiter or developer who is interested in collaboration feel free to contact me (email in bio).
-We can create something &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;special together! <br>
+We can create something special together! <br>

 Stay curious and keep coding! 👨‍💻